mkp281/Sup/README.md

 Hello World!

-I am new to mining...
+I am new to mining...but I would like to get into it.